 Anyway what I’m trying to say is: just try to be happy with yourself and try to stop caring about what other people think.
 It sounds so easy but it’s oh-so-hard.
 For me it works to rationalise everything away: What size am I?
 What size is the average?
 So that makes me thin.
 Most people don’t like superskinny girls because they look starved.
 Clothes often look better on a woman that doesn’t look like a skeleton. etc.

 It’s hard and we all go through times where we strongly dislike parts of our body.
-But just try to stay healthy at all times.posted about 5 years ago
+But just try to stay healthy at all times.posted over 6 years ago

 The thing is that lots of people will tell you you should feel good about yourself but others will say that contenting yourself with a middle weight isn’t good enought you have to go down…